anilabhadatta/educative.io_scraper/README.md

       4. Login your educative account by pressing 3.
       5. Start Scraping by pressing 4.

-      (Additional Note 1: Uncomment line 400 to download the courses having download_button container but download button not working)
+      (Additional Note 1: Uncomment line 400 to download the courses having download_button container but download button not working)[Feature not added in releases]
       (Additional Note 2: If you are using Multiprocessing release, use only 1 instance per machine since chromedriver may exit if the scraper stops and may hamper the secondary scraper)
 ## To view the downloaded courses, use the [Educative-Viewer](https://github.com/anilabhadatta/educative-viewer) repository.
 ### Refer Step 4 if you are using Releases.